BUFDataScience/BUFDataScience.github.io/_posts/2016-10-28-sports-data-science.md

 ## MoneyPuck: How Analytics is Transforming the NHL

-Who: Matt Busigin, CTO, Hoover Networks
+Who: Matt Busigin, CTO, Hover Networks

 Sabermetrics is the data science of baseball, as epitomized in MoneyBall.
 "MoneyPuck" is the data science of hockey; one might call Buffalo's own version, Sabers-Metrics.